So if you are caught without insurance, you need to pay the penalty and get coverage before you drive again.

 Why Auto Insurance Laws are Important

-Insurance plays an important part of your financial stability; you just have to consider the big picture.
+Insurance plays an important part of your financial stability.

 How to Find Coverage